-Phil and the Eazy in-house design team will be happy to intervene at any point to assist with and complete the job.
+The Eazy in-house design team will be happy to intervene at any point to assist with and complete the job.
 Money is well spent when left to these caring and skilled individuals who work to reduce your stress by minimising mistakes that we unexperienced ones are prone to make!
 They come up with the goods too in their own inimitable style.

-Phil uses high powered Macs with specialist software like InDesign to create stunning visuals
+We use high powered Macs with specialist software like InDesign to create stunning visuals

 - You are investing in your brand and reputation so any money spent is an asset.
 First impressions last.